Soyeon1213/GOEM90007-A3/README.txt

     - Highcharter Visualizations: Provides visual representation of trends over time, such as tourist origins by year, allowing users to track changes dynamically.

 5. Files and Directories
-MelbourneGuide_final.R: Main file containing the Shiny app code, including UI and server components. data/: Directory containing CSV and GeoJSON files for use within the app. tableau-in-shiny-v1.2.R: Script enabling Shiny-Tableau integration for handling embedded Tableau visualizations. www/: Contains static assets such as images used in the app.
+app.R: Main file containing the Shiny app code, including UI and server components. data/: Directory containing CSV and GeoJSON files for use within the app. tableau-in-shiny-v1.2.R: Script enabling Shiny-Tableau integration for handling embedded Tableau visualizations. www/: Contains static assets such as images used in the app.